DobyRahnev/Confidence-leak/README.md

 # Confidence-leak
-Data and code for paper "Confidence leak in perceptual decision-making"
+Data and code for paper:

+Rahnev, D., Koizumi, A., McCurdy, L.Y., D’Esposito, M., & Lau, H. (in press).
+Confidence leak in perceptual decision-making.
+Psychological Science.

 All analyses are written in Matlab.
 Codes are tested on MATLAB R2014b but should work for many previous generations of Matlab.
 Here is a guideline to the files: